 Guidelines about how to get an author representative for a nonfiction book are different than guidelines about how to get an author representative for fiction or kids’ books.
 Nonfiction authors must categorize their books correctly, but they must also adhere to each literary agent’s unique submission and author platform requirements.

 See more at How to Get a Book Agent for Nonfiction.

 12. How to Get a Literary Agent for Children’s Books

-How to get a publishing agent for kids’ books is different than how to get a publishing agent for adult fiction or nonfiction.
-Children’s book authors must be aware of special considerations regarding word count, age appropriateness, submission material, and the proper book genre classification.
+Guidelines about how to get a publishing agent for kids’ books are different than guidelines about how to get a publishing agent for adult fiction or nonfiction.
+Children’s book authors must be aware of special considerations regarding word count, age appropriateness, submission material, and book genre classifications.

 See more at How to Get a Publishing Agent for Children’s Books.